Careful, They May Have a Grass and Root Vegetable Flavor

 Go.
 Get to Granby’s town green and Grass Roots Creamery ASAP.
 It’s much more rewarding than reading this page, I promise.

 A cult to which I am proud to belong.
 In the 4 years since I first visited, Grass Roots has thought about expanding beyond Granby a few times.
-Through conversations with the owners and with other friends, I believe they thought about West Hartford Center (prohibitive rent, tons of competition) and perhaps something at the wonderful Get Baked bakery in Windsor.
+Through conversations with the owners and with other friends, I believe they thought about West Hartford Center (prohibitive rent, tons of competition) and perhaps something at the former Get Baked space in Windsor.
 I’m sure there were other ideas of the years as well.
 As of today, they are still just in Granby, but…

 But they have expanded!
 Hugely!
 Bigly!
 They have added a full upstairs floor over the winter of 2017-18.
 This is excellent news for the business.
 After all,